Home Care Services

 Is your agency licensed?

-Assisting Hands Home Care in Evanston, IL is licensed by the Illinois Department of Public Health and is also bonded and insured.
+Assisting Hands Home Care is licensed (Virginia Department of Health License HCO-2110), bonded and insured.
 Each of our caregivers are also employees of Assisting Hands Home Care, assuming all responsibilities for liability, workman’s compensation, staffing concerns, and salaries.
+All of our Caregivers are trained and certified as either CNAs or PCAs.

 Home Care Cost Questions